Best Real Estate Accounting Tips for Agents and Brokers

 You have two choices: cash basis or accrual.
 Once you make a choice, you must stick with it, unless you submit a change request to the IRS.
 (Your first tax return shows the IRS which one you chose in the beginning — you don’t have to submit any forms for that.)

-Cash basis accounting often preferred by small businesses because it’s easier and it tells you how much money you actually have in the bank on any given day.
+Cash basis accounting is often preferred by small businesses because it’s easier to maintain, and it tells you how much money you actually have in the bank on any given day.
 Accrual accounting is usually the choice of larger companies because it portrays a more accurate portrait of your real estate business’s financial performance.
 Accrual accounting also allows you to better your long-term plan, which is helpful if you are thinking about expanding your business.

 Create a Chart of Accounts

 This complete index of your company’s transactions is essential for knowing how you stand.
 It will save you many hours of work when you need to measure performance, generate a report, locate past transactions, or prepare tax returns.

 The chart of accounts is organized into categories for easy sorting and retrieval.
 These categories can be anything you need.
 Under Assets, they might include Cash, Accounts Receivable, and Vehicles.
 Under Liabilities, you might have sub-accounts such as Accounts Payable, Loans, and Payroll.